Pelvic organ prolapse

 • how effective non-surgical treatments are, and

-• whether she has urinary or other medical conditions.
+• whether you have urinary or other medical conditions.

-• Pelvic floor exercises to strengthen the muscles
+• Pelvic floor exercises (also called Kegel exercises): Specific exercises to strengthen the muscles in the pelvis and the pelvic floor.

 Further information